agiresearch/AIOS/README.md

 <img src="docs/assets/terminal-figs/example.png" width=800>
 </p>

-Detailed instructions of how to use the LSFS terminalcan be found at [here](https://github.com/agiresearch/AIOS-LSFS)
+Detailed instructions of how to use the AIOS terminal can be found at [here](https://github.com/agiresearch/AIOS-LSFS)

 ### Supported Agent Frameworks
 - [OpenAGI](https://github.com/agiresearch/openagi)